AWS-South-Wales-User-Group/qldb-bicycle-licence/README.md

 ### API Gateway

-The first component to be deployed is the centralised API Gateway.
+The first component to be deployed is the centralised `API Gateway`.
 This is used to provide a single endpoint

 ``` bash
 cd apigateway